GE's latest sale: Its 111-year-old rail business

 Under the terms of the deal, which is the first under GE CEO John Flannery, GE and its shareholders will receive a 50.1% ownership stake in the combined company.
 Wabtech shareholders will own the rest.

+GE's rail business was booming in 2014 thanks in part to high prices for metals and oil.
+However, the industry hit a snag in recent years as commodities slumped, leading GE to decide to back away.

+"It's a depressed market.
+It will probably be a long cycle before it gets better," said Gautam Khanna, an analyst at Cowen.

-By joining forces, the companies say they will be better positioned to emerge stronger from an industrywide slump in the rail business.
+By joining forces, the companies say they will be better positioned to emerge stronger from the industry wide slump.
 The new company will generate about $8 billion in revenue, have around 27,000 employees and be a leader in major freight rail and transit markets around the world.

 GE and Wabtech predict the deal will create about $250 million in annual cost-savings as well as other financial benefits.
 The companies said the tax-free deal is expected to close in early 2019, pending regulatory and other approvals.